The Singing Kettle: Career

 Aside from their several albums of traditional children's music, The Singing Kettle has also released several DVDs and made five television series with BBC Scotland and two television series with ITV.
 They toured regularly throughout the United Kingdom, performing their highly successful stage show.
 They have performed command performances before both Prince Charles and Jordan's royal family.
 The three founding members of The Singing Kettle (Fisher, Trezise, and Coupland) have each been honoured with the MBE.
 There was a Singing Kettle Shop in Kingskettle which sold all sorts of different merchandise, as well as being home to the company offices.

 The group announced in October 2012 that they were auditioning for a new permanent member.
 Later that month they announced that Fisher and Trezise were retiring from performing and would continue to work on writing and behind the scenes.
 Coupland and McLeod were joined by Anya Scott-Rodgers.

 In September 2014, the group announced that the 'Big Christmas Party' show would be their final tour, and that they would be breaking up in February 2015 after 32 years.
 The group performed their last show in Aberdeen on 15 February 2015.
-McLeod, Coupland and Anya are continuing to work together in a group called Funbox.
+McLeod, Coupland and Anya continued to work together in a group called Funbox; this came to an end in 2022.

-It has been reported that Artie did not wish to end the group and the decision was made by Cilla.
-Subsequently, the pair split up.
 In 2018, Artie returned to touring with a show called 'Artie's Tartan Tales' performing songs from the kettle and telling stories.
 In 2017, he was accompanied on festival dates with musical performer Ryan Moir.
 The following year he announced he would be bringing back 'the kettles'.
-He started touring once again with the his live show 'Artie's Singing Kettle Show'.
+He started touring once again with his live show 'Artie's Singing Kettle Show'.
 He later toured with a new show called 'Artie's Singing Kettle Sing-along.
 In October 2019 he toured with his Halloween show called 'Artie's Singing Kettle Holloween Show.
 A Christmas show followed in December.
 In early 2020, he set up a new YouTube channel featuring videos of him singing songs from the shows and his postponed tour; along with a different coloured kettle.
 The videos were recorded from home in order to comply with pandemic restrictions.